 Q: What size log can a log splitter chop?

 Log size and splitter tonnage rating are closely related.
 The more pressure applied, the thicker (or wider) the log it can split.
 A few commonly used benchmarks are as follows: 4 tons will split a 6-inch log, 16 tons will split a 12-inch log, 30 tons will split a 24-inch log.
 This is just a general guide.
 Different species of wood split more or less easily, and seasoned wood often splits more easily than green wood.

 Q: How long should logs dry before splitting?

-An old rule of thumb for splitting wood with a maul is to split hardwoods like oak, maple, and beech when they are still green, and to let softwoods like pine, fir, and spruce dry out for six to twelve months before splitting in order to make the work as easy as possible.
+An old rule of thumb for splitting wood with a maul is to split hardwoods like oak, maple, and beech when they are still green, and to let softwoods like pine, fir, and spruce dry out for 6 to 12 months before splitting in order to make the work as easy as possible.
 But, if you have the benefit of splitting wood with a hydraulic log splitter, you can do it at whatever stage you choose.
 The benefit of allowing the wood to dry out is that it becomes lighter and easier to load on the splitter.